TCO Certified, generation 11

 Reduce environmental risks

-An environmental management system certified to ISO 14001 is required in all next-tier component factories included in the supply chain identification template (SCIT).
+An environmental management system certified to ISO 14001 is required also for PCB mainboard factories.
+UPDATED!

-An energy management system certified to ISO 50001 is required.
+An energy management system certified to ISO 50001 is required also for PCB mainboard factories.
+UPDATED!

 Ensuring more responsible water use